addisonklinke/bash-utilities/README.md

 # Future Ideas

-* **lsc:** Combination of find, grep, and wc to count the number of files in directories matching a regex
 * **mkill:** Grep for processes by name and kill (for multithread programs)
 * **mcp:** Multithreaded copy
 * **img-convert:** Check that all images in a directory have your desired format, and convert them if not